maximepvrt/angular-google-gapi/README.md

 Angular Google GApi
 =======================

-An AngularJS module for use all Google Apis and your Google Cloud Endpoints.
+An AngularJS module for use all Google Apis and your Google Cloud Endpoints with OAuth.

 ## Requirements